Albert Luthuli: Teaching

 Around the age of nineteen years old, Luthuli's first job after graduation came as a principal at a rural intermediate school in Blaauwbosch, located in the Natal midlands.
 The school was small, and Luthuli was the sole teacher working there.
 While teaching at Blaauwbosch, Luthuli lived with a Methodist's family.
 As there were no Congregational churches around him, he became the student of a local Methodist minister, the Reverend Mthembu.
 He was confirmed in the Methodist church and later became a lay preacher.

 Luthuli proved himself to be a good teacher and the Natal Department of Education offered him a bursary in 1920 to study for a Higher Teacher's Diploma at Adams College.
-Following the completion of his two years of study at Adams College, he was offered another bursary, this time to study at the University of Fort Hare in the Eastern Cape.
-He refused, as he wanted to earn a salary to take care of his ageing mother, which led him to accept a teaching position at Adams College where he and Z. K. Matthews were one of the first African teachers at the school.
-At Adams College, Luthuli would teach Zulu history, music, and literature.
-It was also at Adams College where Luthuli would meet his future wife, Nokukhanya Bhengu, a fellow teacher and the granddaughter of a Zulu chief.
-Luthuli was dedicated to bringing quality education to African children and led the Teachers' College at Adams College where he trained future teachers and travelled to different institutions to teach students.
+Following the completion of his two years of study, he was offered another bursary, this time to study at the University of Fort Hare in the Eastern Cape.
+He refused, as he wanted to earn a salary to take care of his ageing mother.
+This led him to accept a teaching position at Adams College, where he and Z. K. Matthews were among the first African teachers at the school.
+Luthuli taught Zulu history, music, and literature, and during his time as a teacher, he met his future wife, Nokukhanya Bhengu.
+She was also a teacher at Adams and the granddaughter of a Zulu chief.
+Luthuli was committed to providing quality education to African children and led the Teachers' College at Adams where he trained aspiring teachers and travelled to different institutions to teach students.

 Early political activity

 Natal Native Teachers' Association

-In 1928, Albert Luthuli was elected as secretary of the Natal Native Teachers' Association.
-He served under the presidency of his friend and colleague at Adams College, Z. K. Matthews.
-In 1933, he became president of the association.
-The association had three goals: improving the working conditions for African teachers, motivating members to broaden their skills, and encouraging members to participate in leisure activities such as sports, music and social gatherings.
-Despite making little progress in achieving their stated goals, the association is remembered for their vigorous opposition to the Chief Inspector for Native Education in Natal, Charles Loram, and his proposal that Africans be educated in "practical functions" and left to "develop along their own lines".
-This position served as the ideological basis for the National Party's Bantu Education policy.
+Luthuli was elected as the secretary of the Natal Native Teachers' Association in 1928 and served under Z. K. Matthews' presidency.
+He became the president of the association in 1933.
+The association had three goals: improving working conditions for African teachers, motivating members to expand their skills, and encouraging members to participate in leisure activities such as sports, music and social gatherings.
+Despite making little progress in achieving its stated goals, the association is remembered for its opposition to the Chief Inspector for Native Education in Natal, Charles Loram, and his proposal that Africans be educated in "practical functions" and left to "develop along their own lines".
+Loram's position would serve as the ideological basis for the National Party's Bantu Education policy.